interrogator/corpkit/doc_changelog.md

 All notable changes to the *corpkit* GUI will be documented in this file.
 This project does not yet adhere to strict [Semantic Versioning](http://semver.org/).
 It will once the first major release is a bit more stable.

+## 2016-05-13

+### Fixed

+* Tokeniser working again
+* Fail gracefully if no search results or concordance lines
+* Re-calculate had an import error

+### Added

+* Some user and tool settings added to preferences pane
+* Only format match works for n-grams
+* Auto-folderise corpus option

 ## 2016-05-12

 ### Fixed

 * Parsing was broken due to name error.
 This has been resolved.
 * Plaintext searching was broken due to concordance error.
 This has been resolved
+* Error when trying to locate CoreNLP corrected

 ## 2016-05-10